Waiting nine whole months to meet your little one can feel like an eternity! But you don’t have to wait until birth to bond with your newborn baby.

 Finding ways to bond with your bump is not only a great way to pass the time, but also an important part of preparing yourself for being a Mum.
 By having a chat and playing with your baby while they are in the womb, you are also preparing them for what waits in the real world, while getting to know you all at the same time- the ultimate pregnancy experience!

 When it comes to bonding with your baby, there’s no time like the present.
 So, months before you get to lay your eyes on your little bundle you can boost the bond between you.
+You can register to C&GBabyclub to receive weekly personalised updates on your pregnancy, building the excitement further.

 Talk, Sing or play music